Fertility awareness: The symptothermal method

 In one of your replies, you said "There is a method of natural birth control that combines basal temperature, with observation of cervical mucus, and continuity of an individual woman's patterns" in the context of how a woman can find out about her fertile and infertile periods throughout her cycle.
 Could you please elaborate on that method?

 — Going natural

 Dear Going natural,

-The rhythm or calendar method estimates fertility based on your menstrual history.
+- Rhythm or calendar method: The rhythm or calendar method estimates fertility based on your menstrual history.
 Before relying on the calendar method, keep track of your menstrual cycle for at least six months (more is better) while you are not using any hormonal contraception.
-Websites like My Monthly Cycles can help you log your period.
 From your records, find your shortest cycle and subtract 18.
 For example, if your shortest cycle is 28 days, subtracting 18 leaves 10.
 Counting from the first day of your period, say January 1, the tenth day of your cycle (January 10) is the first day you're likely to be fertile.
 To find your last fertile day, look in your records for your longest cycle and subtract 11.
 So, if you longest cycle is 31 days, subtracting 11 equals 21.
 That means the 21st day of your current cycle (January 21) is the last day you're likely to be fertile.
-In this example, January 10 to January 21 are fertile or "unsafe" days.
+In this example, January 10 to January 21 are fertile days, when pregnancy due to unprotected sex is more likely to occur.
+You may want to either avoid sex or use another form of birth control (such as condoms) if you'd like to avoid a pregnancy during that time.
 The calendar method is not reliable if your cycle is shorter than 27 days or if your cycles are irregular.